intrepidcs/libicsneo/docs/Usage.rst

 Events should periodically be read out in order to avoid overflowing, and the last error should be read out immediately after an API function fails.

+Additionally, `event callbacks`_ can be registered, which may remove the need to periodically read events in some cases.

 .. _events:

 Events